pietermonsieurs/leishmania_snsseq/README.md

     * cp S1_peaks.csv S1_peaks.copy
     * sed '/^#/ d' S1_peaks.csv > S1_peaks.wig
     * awk '{print $1"\t"$2"\t"$3"\t"$4}' S1_peaks.wig > S1_peak.bigwig ! wrong!! need specialized script

+#### updated MACS2 with switched samples [July 2020]
+Samples might have been switched.
+S1 and S2 might be switched, as well as S3 and S4.
+This has been changed in the bwa_snsseq.sh script and renamed to [bwa_snsseq_sampleswitch.sh](bwa_snsseq_sampleswitch.sh)
+* S1 is now control and S2 is the treatment sample.
+Same for S3 (control) and S4 (treatment)
+* also adapt the visualization script []